kvr000/zbynek-legal-util/README.md

 ### zip

 ```
-zbynek-legal-format -l exhibit-inputs.tsv -o o.zip zip
+zbynek-legal-format -l exhibit-inputs.tsv -o o.zip zip -s 10240
 ```

-Compresses all files into zip multiarchive, limiting size of one part to 18 MB to fit into email.
-Value currently hardcoded and requires external zip program.
+Compresses all files into zip multiarchive, limiting size of one part to `-s` option in kilobytes (the default is 18 MB to fit into common email limits).

 ### add-page-numbers